bast/polygenerator/README.md

 - `random_polygon(num_points)`
 - `random_star_shaped_polygon(num_points)`

-All polygons are generated to be counterclockwise.
+All polygons are generated to be **counterclockwise**.
 You can reverse the order outside if you need the points in clockwise order.

 The generated polygon is made to fit the bounding box (0.0, 0.0) ...
 (1.0, 1.0)